 Student Representative Council (SRC)

-At Mount Eliza Primary School we aim to empower student agency through leadership opportunities within the school that promote student voice.
+At Mt Eliza Primary School we aim to empower student agency through leadership opportunities within the school that promote student voice.
 Our SRC program, for many students, is their first formal introduction to taking on a leadership role within the school.

 Projects initiated by the SRC are based upon feedback received from each class in the school.
 Through our innovative student-led working groups, the SRC leaders collaborate with student volunteers and the MEET team to implement projects that will benefit and improve school culture and the wider community.

-Every second year, our Grade 5 and 6 students have the chance to participate in Story-Dances for Wakakirri that reflect student’s thoughts, ideas and aspirations.
+Every second year, our Year 5 and 6 students have the chance to participate in Story-Dances for Wakakirri that reflect student’s thoughts, ideas and aspirations.
 These stories are performed in professional theatres in front of the official ‘Wakakirri Panel’ who are searching for ‘Story of the Year’.
 A Wakakirri Story-Dance is a 3-7 minute performance by a group of students who theatrically tell a story using a combination of dancing, creative movement and acting to pre-recorded music.
 The aim of Wakakirri is to teach students about themselves and others through the creating and sharing of stories and by this process develop students’ educational outcomes, lifestyle choices and community awareness.

 Walk & Ride to school